pavanthalla-a11y/V1--Matrix-AI/README.md

 Matrix AI is a high-performance, AI-powered synthetic data generation tool that leverages Google's Gemini Pro and the Synthetic Data Vault (SDV) library.
 It provides a streamlined, four-step process to describe, design, synthesize, and download realistic, tabular data for AI/ML model training, testing, and data augmentation.

+For a detailed technical overview of the project, including architecture, data schemas, and API endpoints, please refer to the [Project Context](project_context.md) file.

 ## Features

 *   **AI-Powered Schema Design:** Describe your desired dataset in natural language, and Matrix AI's Gemini-powered agent will automatically generate the relational schema and realistic seed data.